-The easiest way to make use of Vulkan Layers on any platform is to use the Vulkan Configurator.
+The easiest way to make use of Vulkan Layers during development on desktop platforms is to use the Vulkan Configurator.
 More information about the Vulkan Configurator can be found here.
-Validation layers typically send their diagnostic output to stdout or stderr and the Vulkan Configurator will automatically capture this output when your application is launched from the Vulkan
+Validation layers typically send their diagnostic output to stdout or stderr and the Vulkan Configurator will automatically capture this output when your application is launched from the Vulkan Configurator application.

-Configurator application.
 In addition, any layer settings can be easily inspected and edited in the Vulkan Configurator live (you will have to stop and restart your application when settings change however).